stetsche/S2U-Prototypes/5-1-1-13-sorting-question-pools-by-folders-and-usage-statistics/question-pool.md

 # Tests & Quizzes: Sorting question pools by folders and usage statistics

-A new column is added to the question pool table that displays all the tags the question pool is assotiated with.
+A new column is added to the question pool table that displays all the tags the question pool is associated with.
+It is also possible to use the input above the table to filter by tags.
+If there are sub pools, when any of the parent or sub pool matches the the searched tag, all pools of this branch will display.

 ![Question pool table view](screenshots/qp-table.png)